Symptoms of Alcohol Withdrawal

 It’s simple to look at those stats and believe that the uncomfortable results only relate to other individuals.
 Other people have alcohol consumption issues, I’m okay Jack.

 And perhaps you are, but perhaps you’re not.
-Even if you think your drinking routines are controllable, you should know what serious alcohol consumption looks like and whether you’re more in danger for developing an addiction than others.
+Even if you think your drinking routines are controllable, you should know what serious alcohol consumption looks like and whether you’re more in danger of developing an addiction than others.

 ” Much like people with a risk for diabetes should know they may face a problem, people with prospective alcohol problems should recognize their problems,”

 More than HALF of the problem of alcoholism is hereditary, so anybody with a close relative – particularly a parent, who has had alcohol abuse issues is much more likely to get into difficulty.
-But genetics aren’t the only risk variable.
+But genetics isn’t the only risk variable.
 Depression and other mental wellness conditions make you more likely to rely on booze, as does your community.

 Having a close friend or partner who consumes alcohol heavily most likely makes individuals liable to suffer from drink problems too.